-The nonprofit National Family Caregivers Association has said it began in 1994 to promote the idea of a month to recognize what used to be called “informal” caregivers to raise awareness about their value, both psychological and monetary.
-Today the organization chooses an annual theme; 2019's is #BeCareCurious.
+In 1994, the nonprofit Caregiver Action Network (then known as the National Family Caregivers Association) began promoting the idea of a month to recognize what used to be called “informal” caregivers and raise awareness of the support they provide and the issues they face.